Broken Script: Production

-The film - written, produced, directed and starring Singapore-based Joe Giovanni Singh - dealt with two themes – illicit trade of human organs and the exploitation of innocent travellers by unscrupulous employees working in travel agencies.
+The film – written, produced, directed and starring Singapore-based Joe Giovanni Singh – dealt with two themes – illicit trade of human organs and the exploitation of innocent travellers by unscrupulous employees working in travel agencies.

-Reception
+Release and reception

-The film was released on 18 August 2023 across theatres in Tamil Nadu.
+The film was released on 18 August 2023.
 A critic from Dina Thanthi gave the film a mixed review.
-A reviewer rom Kumudam also criticised the film's making, while a reviewer from Virakesari gave the film 2 out of 5 stars.
+A reviewer from Kumudam also criticised the film's making, while a reviewer from Virakesari gave the film 2 out of 5 stars.
 A critic from Hindu Tamil Thisai rated the film 2.5 stars out of 5.
 A critic from Maalai Malar called the film enjoyable.